zendframework/ZendSkeletonApplication/README.md

     cd my/project/dir
     curl -#L https://github.com/zendframework/ZendSkeletonApplication/tarball/master | tar xz --strip-components=1

-You would then invoke `composer` to install dependencies per the previous example.
+You would then invoke `composer` to install and update dependencies per the previous example.

 Using Git submodules